When Geoscience Meets Foundation Models: Towards General Geoscience Artificial Intelligence System: Key Techniques of Constructing Geoscience Foundation Models

-\paragraph{Model fine-tuning} Model fine-tuning involves updating the weights of the pre-trained model on a specific task or dataset.
-The weights of the model are updated to minimize the prediction error on the specific task or dataset.
-Model fine-tuning is particularly useful when there is a small, labeled dataset available for adaptation.
+Model fine-tuning involves updating the weights of a pre-trained model to adapt it to a specific task or dataset.
+This process typically occurs after the initial pre-training phase and aims to leverage the general knowledge captured by the pre-trained model while specializing it for a particular application.
+The weights of the model are updated to minimize the prediction error on the specific task or dataset, often using a smaller learning rate than in pre-training to preserve some of the valuable representations learned during pre-training.
+Model fine-tuning is particularly useful when there is a small, labeled dataset available for adaptation, as it allows the model to benefit from the knowledge acquired from a large dataset during pre-training while adjusting to the nuances of the target task.

-\paragraph{Prompt tuning} Prompt tuning involves updating the prompt of the pre-trained model on a specific task or dataset.
-The prompt of the model is updated to minimize the prediction error on the specific task or dataset.
-Prompt tuning is particularly useful when there is a small, labeled dataset available for adaptation.

-\paragraph{Prompt engineering} Prompt engineering involves designing a prompt for the pre-trained model to perform a specific task or dataset.
-The prompt is designed to guide the model to generate the desired output for the specific task or dataset.
-Prompt engineering is particularly useful when there is a small, labeled dataset available for adaptation.